kylegeorge10/myFridge/README.md

 **Optional Nice-to-have Stories**

+- [x] Having an Animation until the data is loading.
 - [] Page that shows what people you're following are up to (like instagram's old feature)
 - [] User can repost posts that they like